Computing the ideal class monoid of an order: Ideal classes

 The group $\cP(R)$ of principal fractional $R$-ideals acts by multiplication on $\cI(R)$ and we have that

-Observe that every fractional ideal in $\cP(R)$ is invertible in $R$, so we can consider the quotient of invertible fractional $R$-ideals by $\cP(R)$, which will inherit a group structure. \begin{df} Let $R$ be an order in $K$.
+Observe that every fractional ideal in $\cP(R)$ is invertible (as a fractional $R$-ideal), so we can consider the quotient of invertible fractional $R$-ideals by $\cP(R)$, which will inherit a group structure. \begin{df} Let $R$ be an order in $K$.
 The \emph{Picard group} of $R$ is

 \end{df}

 Since being invertible is a property of the ideal class, we can conclude that $\Pic(R)\subseteq \ICM(R)$.
 Observe that equality holds if and only if $R=\cO_K$.

 Since $\cO_K$ is a finite product of Dedekind domains, we have that every ideal can be written in a unique way as a product of prime ideals, see for example \cite[Theorem 22.24]{Reiner03}.
 For every invertible fractional ideals of non-maximal order $R$, we can find an isomorphic one, say $I$, which is coprime with the conductor $\frf=(R:\cO_K)$.
 This implies that $I\cO_K \cap R = I$ and hence it follows that $I$ admits a factorization into a product of primes of $R$.
 But this is not true if we look at non-invertible ideals.